FOSSClass/AbantOS-Elive/README.md

 Ubuntu is an Open-source project that develops and maintains a cross-platform, open-source operating system based on Debian.
 Upgrades are released every six months and support is granted by Canonical for up to five years.
 Canonical also provides commercial support for Ubuntu deployments across the desktop, the server and the cloud.

 **How does Debian and Ubuntu fit together?**
+Packages are manually installed via the dpkg command. dpkg is the backend to commands like apt-get and aptitude, which in turn are the backend for GUI install apps like the Software Center and Synaptic.

 Ubuntu is proud to be based on Debian.
 Ubuntu developers want to maintain a healthy and collaborative relationship with Debian developers.
 Ubuntu has brought new users and developers to the GNU/Linux community